 Today’s Numbers Midday results are in.
 Here are the winning numbers for Thursday April 28, 2022

-> The numbers for the Numbers Midday drawing on Thursday April 28, 2022 are as follows:
+Your Numbers Midday results for Thursday April 28, 2022 are as follows:

-> Did you get lucky today or not?
+Did you get lucky today or not?
 Remember, you can come back to this page shortly after each draw in order to find out if you are holding the winning numbers.

 Need more options?
 Don’t disregard games like Lightning Roulette, which features has a hand-crafted wheel, an immensely engaging and educated live vendor, and the full exhibit of roulette wagers.
 Additional options would be American Roulette, which is played on a wheel which presents 38 numbers containing boxes 0 and 00 or European Roulette.
 The European roulette wheel has 37 divisions, where numbers from 1 to 36 and 0 can be found.